Introduction

 We process this information to:

-We might share this information with third parties who may carry out work on our behalf, and third parties who process the information on our behalf.
+We might share this information with third parties including those who work in partnership with us, those who may carry out work on our behalf, and those who process the information on our behalf.

 We might share this information with individuals who have expressed an interest in our work.

 We also gather feedback from attendees at events which we use for internal evaluation to help us improve.
-We may use this feedback in event reports or to promote future events.
+We may use this feedback in event reports or to promote future events, and we may share it with third parties who work in partnership with us.

 Contributing your stories and experiences